jesse-spevack/stimulating_events/README.md

 rails generate controller Demo dropdown
 ```

-I like to set up my terminal with three panes, one for my commands, one to run rails server, and one to run the webpack dev server, which enables hot reloading.

-We can quickly view our newly generated dropdown page to see what we've got.
 ##### Adding a view
 Let's open our dropdown.html.erb view in the view/demo directory.
 I'm going to paste some html for our dropdown that I've put together with the help of Tailwind UI, which is a premium html component library by the folks who made tailwind css.
 ```erb